unfoldingWord/dcs-local/README.md

     docker compose up -d
     ```

 4. Verify if your local installation is running by going to http://localhost.
-You should be greeted by the DCS homepage.
+You should be greeted by the DCS homepage.\
+_**Note:** If you get a 'Connection reset' warning, please wait a minute and try again._

 5. Pre-load DCS with the information (owners, languages, and subjects (resources)) that you want to be available.\
     **a)** Prepare the following files.
 They already contain default information.
 Any lines starting with `#` will be ignored.